ZJUIntl-share/ZJUIntl-RSS/README.md

 This is a web server that scrapes Blackboard for grades and announcements and provides an RSS feed for them.

+## API

+- `GET /rss/grades`: Get the grades in Atom format.
+- `GET /rss/announcements`: Get the announcements in Atom format.

 ## Usage

 ### Docker